Privacy

 https://www.facebook.com/legal/terms/page_controller_addendum

-If you would like to know how Facebook processes your personal data, you can find information on this at
+If you would like to know how Facebook generally processes your personal data, you can find information on this at:

 https://www.facebook.com/legal/terms/information_about_page_insights_data

-In order to fill our Facebook fan page with content that is of interest to you, we need to get to know your user behavior.
-The processing of your personal data, which is collected during the use of our Facebook fan page and evaluated by Facebook, supports us in this.
+In order to populate our Facebook fan page with content that is of interest to you, we need to understand your user behavior.
+This is facilitated by the processing of your personal data, which is collected during your use of our Facebook fan page and analyzed by Facebook.
 For this purpose, Facebook provides us with page statistics that give us information about visitors and their interactions with our page.
-Furthermore, our Facebook fan page enables you to communicate directly with us and to respond to our posts and content.
+Furthermore, our Facebook fan page allows you to communicate directly with us and respond to our posts and content.

 The data collected from you when you use our Facebook fan page is analyzed by Facebook and subsequently made available to us.

-The page statistics used by us cover a period of 5 years.
-We do not process or store older statistics.
-Otherwise, we delete your personal data as soon as we no longer need it for the stated purposes.
-This is the case at the latest when we delete our Facebook fan page.
+The page statistics we use cover a period of 5 years.
+We do not further process or store older statistics.
+Furthermore, we delete your personal data as soon as we no longer need it for the stated purposes.
+This occurs at the latest when we delete our Facebook fan page.

 If you do not want Facebook to collect your data, you have the option to object at any time for the future.
 If you object to the processing of your personal data by Facebook, we will forward this objection request to Facebook.